ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 ## Prerequisites for BFSI:

 Course Professionals with 1+ years of expertise in the BFSI area are required.
-Non-BFSI professionals who want to learn about the most up-to-date technology, data science, artificial intelligence, data analyst, and business analyst methodologies that drive strategic development can learn through Learnbay’s[ Facebook](https://www.facebook.com/learnbay/),[ Youtube](https://bit.ly/Learnbay_YouTube),[ Linkedin](https://www.linkedin.com/company/learnbay/),[ Twitter]( https://twitter.com/Learnbay) handles.
+Non-BFSI professionals who want to learn about the most up-to-date technology, data science, artificial intelligence, data analyst, and business analyst methodologies that drive strategic development can learn through Learnbay’s <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA/featured" target="_blank">Youtube</a>, <a href="https://www.linkedin.com/company/learnbay/?original_referer=http%3A%2F%2Flocalhost%3A3001%2F" target="_blank">Linkedin</a>, <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>.